Tutorials

 Run on a single instance

-Run the portfolio selector on a single testing instance; the result will be printed to the command line
+Run the portfolio selector on a single testing instance; the result will be printed to the command line if you add --run-on local to the command.

 sparkle run portfolio selector Examples/Resources/Instances/PTN2/plain7824.cnf